- People, Advisors and Office Hours

 For Current Graduate Students

-To Do List for Current Mathematics Students in Pure and Applied Mathematics and Applied Statistics
+To Do List for Current Graduate Students in Pure and Applied Mathematics, Math Education, and Applied Statistics

 If you were admitted to the program conditionally, contact your advisor to determine what you must do to have the conditional status removed.
 Generally this involves taking missing prerequisite courses, or repeating undergraduate courses in which you received low grades.